 Native Installation

-Pulsarr provides native builds for Linux, macOS, and Windows — no Docker or runtime installation required.
+Pulsarr provides native builds for Linux, macOS, and Windows.
+No Docker or runtime installation required.
 Each platform has an easy installer method (recommended) and a manual option for advanced users.

 Linux